Japanese Vocabulary Related to Pregnancy and Giving Birth in Tokyo

 Financial Aid for Childbirth in Japan

-If you are ensured by Japan’s National Health Insurance (NHI) or employed by a company in Japan, you are entitled to receive Japanese insurance benefits.
+If you are covered by Japan’s National Health Insurance (NHI) or employed by a company in Japan, you are entitled to receive Japanese insurance benefits.